5.6. Infinity and Not-A-Number (nan)#

 ZeroDivisionError: division by zero

-Since operations on arrays perform many arithmetical operations at once, it would be inconvenient to get an error each time only a few calculations failed.
-For this matter, instead of generating errors, NumPy only warns and provides special constants to express infinity (np.inf) and undetermined numbers (np.nan, not-a-number):
+Since operations on arrays perform many arithmetic operations at once, it would be inconvenient to get an error each time only a few calculations fail.
+For this reason, instead of generating errors, NumPy only warns and provides special constants to express infinity (np.inf) and undetermined numbers (np.nan, not-a-number):

 import numpy as np